Let us fall, like a mason of Babel losing his footing, toward Norbiton, out of the blue and unresisting sky.

 We come to earth, then, with little a flex of the knees, and look around.
 Not much to see, from the ground.
 Norbiton is an undistinguished place.
 Perhaps not a place at all.
 The stones of Norbiton resound neither with history nor promise.
 No one stands on the brink of Norbiton Avenue, Norbiton station at his back, and feels excitement, curiosity, trepidation.
-No one will ever tell you either with pride or as mere matter of fact that he lives in Norbiton.
-Or that he comes from Norbiton or is on his way to Norbiton.
-He will say Kingston, or London.
+No one will ever tell you either with pride or as mere matter of fact that she lives in Norbiton.
+Or that he or she comes from Norbiton or is on his or her way to Norbiton.
+We will say Kingston, or London.
 Never Norbiton.
 Norbiton is a cloaked city.

 Mostly cloaked.
 Some fragments protrude.
 There is the station, after all, and Norbiton Avenue.
 There is a pub called the Norbiton (not actually in Norbiton but over the border in Canbury), which was once the Norbiton & Dragon, and in living memory there used to be a kebab house, the Norbition Charcoal Grill.
 But you will not, in the normal course of things, notice Norbiton, not even if you live here.